 - If the mons are treated more like chess pieces in a large game, such as the case with Yu-Gi-Oh!, you can also show this aesop in the form of a character's strategy clashing with another's instead of just their treatment of them, such as one character being so used to owning and using only immediately powerful monsters and/or monsters of a particular theme, only to clash with another character who uses "puny" monsters who didn't neglect the fact said puny monsters have game-shaking abilities that wipe the floor with the power-player, or otherwise has easily-obtainable abilities that nulls the single-minded grouping, disarming them.
 If not making a complete U-turn of their strategy, it could still at least ease or somewhat alter a character's way of play to show they're learning.

 - Nearly every mon series to exist had played around with motifs, sometimes following every motif of the book for different groups of mons.
 Nearly any motif can be used on a mon, be it for the story behind a particular group of mons, or for the mon designs themselves.
-Some can cover every mon in the book, such as Fighting Foodons whom is relatively mon-like where the mons are all some form of food, or Dragon Drive where every mon are some form of dragon.
+Some can cover every mon in the book, such as Fighting Foodons which is relatively mon-like where the mons are all some form of food, or Dragon Drive where every mon are some form of dragon.
 Pokémon and Digimon are examples of covering a huge variety of different motifs, such as Digimon's devas being based on the chinese zodiac and their bosses, the sovereigns, being based on the four directional gods, or Pokemon's legendaries being based around grouped themes like the creation trio Dialga, Palkia and Giratina (who are embodiments of space, time and antimatter respectively), the elemental bird trio Articuno, Zapdos and Moltres (who not only represent ice, electric and fire, but are all flying types and follow a spanish-number-in-name theme), or the lake trio Uxie, Mesprit and Azelf (who not only are found in Sinnoh's lakes, but represent knowledge, emotion and willpower respectively and their ability to take such away if mishandled).

 - And then there are the tamers themselves, who also can have just as many different motifs to their designs as the mons could.
 A key rule differing a tamer's motif to a mon's is that, more often than not, a tamer's motif will usually determine the kind of mons (or if just one mon, their evolutions) they'll have on their team.
 Some of them are a bit more subtle in their connections with their mons, as with a lot of characters like Digimon's digidestined, Pokemon's trainers, Yugioh's duelists, etc, but a lot of them can make it incredibly obvious what kind of mons they're inclinded to train, which if handled with care, can cook up a nice idea for a unique appearance for them (such as a character who uses fire-type mons having a heavy fire motif in his fashion sense and possibly his appearance).
 A motif tied to their mons don't necessarily have to limit to just appearance, but can also link them based on personality or even the mon's reputation (such as if a mon's species was notable for being hot-headed for no apparent reason, or was so highly praised that they are common insignias for noble blood).
 Then there are some who collect mons with less important things in common (such as collecting all mons with beady eyes or who have yellow and black stripes).